Live in prod · ML-DSA-65 Patent Pending

 Where it works

-The widget extracts response text from any standard shape and signs whatever you handed it.
-Bring your provider, keep your provider key, keep your latency budget.
+The widget pulls the response text out of any standard shape and signs whatever you give it.
+Bring your own provider, keep your own key, keep your own latency budget.

 FireworksOpenAI-compat